Incremental Numbering Suite

 Dynamic Mode

-Dynamic Mode is activated by enabling the option: 'Text Follows Cursor'.
+Dynamic Mode is activated by enabling the option: 'Enable Dynamic Mode'.
 This mode will display a real-time preview of the Text, MText or Attributed Block with any border or background mask that may be specified.

 Note:

-As a result of the method used to display the real-time preview, Dynamic Mode restricts the use of standard AutoCAD functionality such as Object Snap, Orthomode, Tracking etc. To enable such functionality, uncheck the 'Text Follows Cursor' option at the top-left corner of the dialog.
+As a result of the method used to display the real-time preview, Dynamic Mode restricts the use of standard AutoCAD functionality such as Object Snap, Orthomode, Tracking etc. To enable such functionality, uncheck the 'Enable Dynamic Mode' option in the top-left of the dialog.

 Various positioning controls displayed at the command line: